American art pottery: Dryden Pottery

 Dryden Pottery was founded in Ellsworth, Kansas in 1946 by Alan James Dryden Jr. There he developed a Volcanic Ash Glaze, he created a popular pottery business with the imaginative slogan, "A Melody in Glaze."Dryden made ceramics that were considered art pottery, but also advertising materials and tourist wares.
 Pieces imprinted with special logos and marks were commissioned by businesses and organizations around the country.
 The company's signature piece is a Grecian pitcher (still being produced today), the mold form was sold to Van Briggle along with a Black Volcanic Ash glaze he developed, to supplement the company's move to Hot Springs, Arkansas in 1956.
 The business grew and was successful in its new location.
 It grew into a large factory production and was sold all over the U.S. Sheer dedication has sustained the Dryden Pottery through the boom and bust cycles that affect any industry.
 Currently third generation original family operated.
 New pieces are still created daily and new glazes are still being developed.
 JKDryden and Zack Dryden are currently producing many experimental one-of-a-kind Art Pottery pieces, thrown and molded wares, and utilizing the signature developed glazes and application techniques.

+Fulper Pottery

+Vase by Fulper Pottery Company, ca. 1915.
+Metropolitan Museum of Art.

+The Fulper Pottery Company, based in Flemington, New Jersey, originated in the early nineteenth century as a producer of utilitarian wares and was reorganized in 1899.
+Under ceramic engineer J. Martin Stangl, Fulper launched its Vasekraft line in 1909, introducing more than one hundred experimental high‑temperature glazes and a wide range of molded forms.
+The company became especially noted for its fully ceramic lamps and unique glazes, which received national recognition and won the Medal of Honor at the 1915 Panama‑Pacific International Exposition.
+Fulper’s designs reflected Asian, Classical, and Arts and Crafts influences, later shifting toward Art Deco and Moderne styles in the 1920s.
+The firm was reorganized as Stangl Pottery in 1934, ending the Fulper art pottery line but continuing ceramics production under the Stangl name.
+Fulper’s Vasekraft pieces are now represented in major museum collections and are recognized for their technical ambition and distinctive glaze program.